beccauwu/snake/README.md

 <h4 id="index"> 2.2.2.
 Index</h4>

+![Capture of the index pages][index]

 Upon landing to the index page, the user is presented with the introduction to the game.
 Here the user can click through the text either using the arrows or the numbered buttons.
 They also have the opportunity to skip the introduction and continue straight to the game.

 <h4 id="snake">2.2.3.
 Snake</h4>

 **Gameplay**

 The objective of the game is to get as high of a score as possible by eating "fruits", the green blocks appearing on the canvas.
 Every time the snake eats a fruit it grows one block, the score increases by 10, and the speed of the snake increases.
 The game ends when the snake collides with itself, which becomes increasingly difficult to avoid the longer you play.

+![Leaderboard at game end][dead]

 When the game ends, the leaderboard is shown and the user has the possibility of adding themselves to it.

 **Layout**

+![Capture of leaderboard][leaderboard]

 When the game page is first opened, the user is presented with the current “leaderboard” for the game, and a 5-second countdown starts after which the game begins.
 The game canvas itself is fully responsive in size.

+![Capture of vertical mode][portrait]

 If played in vertical mode (i.e., usually on mobile), there are button controls underneath the canvas.

+![Controls in horizontal mode][controls-landscape]
+![Capture of horizontal mode][landscape]

-In horizontal mode the controls are on the side of the canvas and the user has the option to switch sides as preferred.
+In horizontal mode the controls and score are on the side of the canvas and the user has the option to switch sides as preferred.
 Underneath the controls in vertical mode or underneath the canvas in horizontal mode, there is a button to open the leaderboard that was first presented when opening the page.
-When the user has started playing, they have the option to add themselves to the table – if their score is high enough, they will be displayed on the page.
+When the user has started playing, they have the option to add themselves to the table and if their score is high enough, they will be displayed on the page.
 In this view the score is positioned underneath the table and the button for closing the leaderboard is appended to the same container as the other elements.

 **Controls**

 The controls on a PC are the keys WASD – W to move up, A to move left, S to move down, and D to move right.
 The key P is used to pause the game.

+![Controls capture][controls]

 Another option for controlling the game is through a D-pad, where the arrow keys change the movement direction, and the middle control button toggles pausing.
 When the game is resumed from pause, there is a 3-second countdown for it to start again, to give time for the user to get prepared, which can be especially important at higher scores due to the increasing speed every time the snake eats.